NREL/OpenStudio-HPXML/README.md

 ## Measures

-This repository contains two OpenStudio measures:
+This repository contains three OpenStudio measures:
+- `BuildResidentialHPXML`: A measure that translates a set of building unit argument values to an HPXML file.
 - `HPXMLtoOpenStudio`: A measure that translates an HPXML file to an OpenStudio model.
 - `SimulationOutputReport`: A reporting measure that generates a variety of annual/timeseries outputs for a residential HPXML-based model.